 During the reported quarter we have continued to focus our drug development work plans primarily on our lead anti-Herpes-virus programs.
-In particular, we have focused on a work plan related to identifying a clinical development candidate for the topical skin ointment for the treatment of shingles outbreak.
-Because of the broad-spectrum nature of our anti-herpes drug candidates, we have also simultaneously continued further development of our drug candidates for four additional indications in the HerpeCideTM project, namely, cold sores, genital ulcers, external ocular viral infections, and viral acute retinal necrosis.
-We have also continued to work on our anti-influenza drug development programs under the FluCideTM project at a slow pace.
+In particular, we have focused on a work plan towards clinical development candidate for the topical skin ointment for the treatment of shingles outbreak.
+Because of the broad-spectrum nature of our anti-herpes drug candidates, we have also simultaneously continued further development of our drug candidates for four additional indications in the HerpeCide[TM] project, namely, cold sores, genital ulcers, external ocular viral infections, and viral acute retinal necrosis.
+We have also continued to work on our anti-influenza drug development programs under the FluCide[TM] project at a slow pace.
 The FluCide program is expected to be quite expensive for development, based on our pre-IND discussions with the US FDA.
-Given the limited financing we have available, the Company has determined that its best chance of filing its first IND application in the shortest time frame would be for the shingles indication in the HerpeCide program.
-We have therefore prioritized our resources accordingly.
+We have therefore prioritized our resources with the goal of filing our first IND in the shortest possible timeframe.

-NanoViricides has licenses from TheraCour Pharma, Inc., (TheraCour) our development partner and where the intellectual property has originated, for HSV-1 and HSV-2 but not for the remaining herpesviruses.
+NanoViricides has licenses from TheraCour Pharma, Inc., (TheraCour), our development partner and where the intellectual property has originated, for HSV-1 and HSV-2, but not for the remaining herpesviruses.
 NanoViricides in the past has asked TheraCour to work on unlicensed viruses in order to determine the feasibility of fully engaging into a program before licensing it.
 This has been the case with Dengue viruses, Japanese Encephalitis virus, West Nile Virus, Ebola and Marburg viruses, as well as SARS, MERS, and VZV, to name a few.
 TheraCour initiates work on a given virus or program only after NanoViricides asks for such work to be done.
 Historically, these requests have been verbal, usually based on meetings of the senior level scientists and executives.
 Of these programs, we ended up licensing Dengue viruses, Japanese Encephalitis virus, West Nile Virus, Ebola and Marburg viruses, in the additional license agreement.
 NanoViricides has disclosed our intention to obtain licenses for VZV as well as other remaining unlicensed herpesvirus indications from TheraCour Pharma.
 As is the standard process with such agreements, and the process that we have followed in the past, the Company needs to obtain a valuation of the assets under consideration.
 We have retained Dr. Carolyn Myers of BioEnsemble LLC, an expert in in-licensing, out-licensing, valuations, and M&A in pharmaceutical industry to help with the valuations and related matters.
 Dr. Myers was tasked with (i) valuation of the assets under consideration, (ii) potential timelines for the drug development programs, and (iii) anticipated financing needed for at least the first program through different human clinical stages into FDA approval.
 Dr. Myers presented her initial report to our Board of Directors on December 9, 2017.
 Thereafter, we have asked that further modeling and analysis be performed incorporating additional assumptions that reflect our situation more closely than in the model that was presented.
 Thereafter, we anticipate license agreements will be drafted and the terms and conditions will be negotiated.
 TheraCour has in the past not denied any licenses for any virus programs that we initiated.
 We have retained counsel to prepare and negotiate the new license agreement on our behalf.
-If we cannot come to an agreement with TheraCour for the shingles license, we will continue and accelerate our work on the HSV-1 (cold sores) and HSV-2 (genital ulcers) indications, which we believe will be using essentially the same or closely related dermal topical drug candidates as in development under the VZV banner at present in the HerpeCideTM program.
+The Company intends to complete these new license negotiations after a new CEO is appointed.
+If we cannot come to an agreement with TheraCour for the shingles license, we will continue and accelerate our work on the HSV-1 (cold sores) and HSV-2 (genital ulcers) indications, which we believe will be using essentially the same or closely related dermal topical drug candidates as in development under the VZV banner at present in the HerpeCide[TM] program.
 The Company already has licenses for these indications.